IOC pushes plan to award 2024, 2028 Olympics to LA, Paris

 A final vote to confirm the hosting order should take place on Sept.
 13 in Lima, Peru, at the regularly scheduled IOC annual meeting.

-Paris and LA bid leaders could agree how to split the games in the coming weeks.
+Paris and LA bid leaders both issued statements welcoming the IOC board decision, and could yet agree how to split the games in the coming weeks.

-Bach praised Los Angeles and Paris as "two such great cities, two such great countries, having two candidatures who are really enthusiastic."
+Bach said there had been talks but not negotiations with officials from Los Angeles and Paris, which he described as "two such great cities, two such great countries, having two candidatures who are really enthusiastic."

 Paris has emerged as the favorite for 2024, and bid leaders insist they can focus only on that option.
 Public comments from LA bid leaders have been more flexible and acknowledged talks to explore who could be persuaded to accept 2028.